Rakeela/dragora-notes/2021-5-27-One-Hundred-and-Ninth.md

 God, why was my childhood self not allowed to exist in this world?
 If I fail at bringing immortality to this world and have to suffer reincarnation, I hope I get born to parents who will talk a lot and teach me their worldview.

 ---
+Maybe the Panarchy's bird symbol is right.
+Maybe I'm a bird.
+I like the always-talking world.
+Socializing isn't expressions, it's talking.

+---
 Back to [[day-post-archive]]